Triticum aestivum L.

 Quality Factors:

-Quality: Cereal plants produce nutritious roughage for livestock maintenance during winter and wheat forage is as valuable as oat forage.
+Cereal plants produce nutritious roughage for livestock maintenance during winter.
+Wheat forage can be as high quality as oat forage.
 When cut at the boot stage or at very early head emergence, wheat forage is very palatable and has a high nutritive value.
-When cut later (at the early milk stage of the grain), its nutritive value is lower.
+When cut later (at the early milk to soft dough stage of the grain), its nutritive value is lower.

 Anti-quality Factors:

-Bloat: Wheat pastures can cause frothy bloat, which occurs when rumen gasses are trapped in the rumen fluid instead of being removed by eructation.
-Bloat typically happens on lush wheat pastures, with low dry matter and fiber content, and high protein and soluble nitrogen fractions.
+Bloat typically happens on lush pastures, with low dry matter and fiber content, and high protein and soluble nitrogen fractions.
 These conditions may occur in autumn or early spring.
 To prevent bloat, hungry cattle should be supplemented with more fibrous forages.
+Low concentrations of Ca may make bloat more likely by reducing rumen motility.
+High levels of soluble protein are also associated with increased occurrence of bloat.

 Image Gallery